earthly/website/blog/_posts/2023-10-24-create-python-package.md

 ### Delete A Package?

 You can delete a released version, if its broken, or yank it, making it inaccessible.
 The thing you can't do is replace a version number once released.

 ( There are some build-number based tricks you can find online, but PyPi expects immutable packages, so I'll avoid talking about tricks to side step immutability. )

 ## Testing: Pip Install Distribution Locally

-So you want to make sure your package works before you put it up on pypi.
+So you want to make sure your package works before you put it up on PyPI.
 Ideally you'd want to make sure it works even on different host operating systems.
 But how can you test the package?
 Luckily there are several ways to test it.

 We can test the source distribution locally, after using pip install: